lixiasky/X-ray/README.md

 This is a high-privilege malware and backdoor behavior chain auditing tool.
 It compares the current system state with the original ISO image, automatically identifies modified files, performs decoy-based induction, traces behavior chains, exports diagrams, and supports limited process countermeasures.

+**Note:** This project is open-source, but some core techniques are covered by a provisional U.S. patent.
+See [Legal Notice]for details.

 ---

 ## Quick Start